eclipse-sumo/sumo/docs/web/docs/FAQ.md

   There are different methods for accomplishing this.
 In either case the simulation itself should be constraint using options **--begin**, **--end**.

-- You can use [rerouters](Simulation/Rerouter.md) in the simulation.
-Rerouters, assign a new route for vehicles driving across them and thus prevent them from leaving the network.
-For an example with a simple circle see [{{SUMO}}/tests/sumo/cf_model/drive_in_circles]({{Source}}tests/sumo/cf_model/drive_in_circles)
-  - The tool [generateContinuousRerouters.py](Tools/Misc.md#generatecontinuousrerouterspy) can be used to generate rerouters for continuous operation with configurable turning ratios.
-  - If the network is not circular to begin with (i.e a single road) you can make the network circular in a non-geometrical way by adding a return edge and declaring it's length to be very short (minimum 0.1m).
-The return edge should have a sensible geometry (i.e. a detour loop) but the length can be made very short so that it does not affect vehicle routes.
 - You can generate long trips going around the network with lots of detours.
 This can be accomplished using [randomTrips.py](Tools/Trip.md#randomtripspy) by setting